ericcornelissen/svgo-action/README.md

 ### Install the Action

+> :warning: Version 1 of the SVGO Action is almost end-of-life (EOL).
+It will
+> receive security updates until 2022-08-31.
+No other support will be provided.
+> After that date, the version will no longer receive any updates.

 Create a Workflow file (e.g.: `.github/workflows/svgo.yml`, see [Creating a Workflow file]) with the following content to utilize the SVGO Action.
 You can check [what the Action does for each `on` event](/docs/events.md) and [what the